 Note: As an alternative, mothballs or any commercial product containing nicotine sulfate, methyl nonyl ketone crystals, thiram, polybutene, bitrex, or ammonia can be scattered over flower beds and non-edible plants that might help in deterring them due to the strong odor.
 However, there is a possibility of a health risk if they eat off the vegetation, so these should be avoided as much as possible.

-Although in some cases ultrasonic repellents that emit high-frequency sound waves have been found to be useful to drive away rodents, its effectiveness against chipmunks is yet to be determined.
+The above natural remedies may not work for large chipmunk infestations, and in such cases, commercial repellents may be more useful.
+Ultrasonic repellents that emit high-frequency sound waves have also been found to work on some rodents, but its effectiveness against chipmunks is yet to be determined.

 Having cats as pets can keep chipmunks off your yard.
 Apart from that, you can either fix an owl box for attracting the nocturnal bird to keep the rodents in check or place a toy owl to scare them off.